English medical vocabulary

 Swelling = an irritation or infection that makes the skin rise: "After the wasp stung her, she had a swelling on her leg for days."

-These words can be used as nouns and verbs
+The following words can be used as nouns and verbs:

 Bruise = when the skin goes blue and yellow: "She fell down the stairs and bruised her arm."